 Yeats’ legacy is immense and I often wonder if the importance of the arts in Irish society and identity is an impact of Yeats’ literary and non-literary work.
 The ultimate validation for an Irish writer is inclusion on the Leaving Certificate school syllabus, although the jury is out on whether this removes the enjoyment factor.
 Yeats gambled on Maud Gonne and I gambled on Yeats.
 Both of us were disappointed.
 To paraphrase Yeats, my own life up to that point was a preparation for something that never happened.
 But Yeats’ loss is the literary world’s gain.
 Great poetry can be born of much torment and I’ll leave you with the words of Danish philosopher Soren Kierkegaard who, in the 19th century, was of a similar opinion:

 “What is a poet?
 An unhappy man who hides deep anguish in his heart, but whose lips are so formed that when the sigh and cry pass through them, it sounds like lovely music.”

 Søren Kierkegaard, Either/Or

-Check out my Ireland page for other destinations in Yeats’ home country.
+Check out my Planning a Trip to Ireland post for other destinations in Yeats’ home country.